slawomir-niespodziany/diff_broker_message_source/README.md

 ```

 #### Test by hand
 Tests are run in isolation from other components.
-The following command, executed from component directory, runs the built tests.
+Execute the following command from component directory to run them.
 ```
 ctest --test-dir build/test
 ```